 Therapy for Anxiety

-Anxiety can be tricky to identify because it is often based on actual possibilities of what could go wrong - perhaps unlikely possibilities, but the potential for disaster can feel so preoccupying that it takes over your life.
+Anxiety can sometimes be tricky to identify because it is may be based in actual possibilities of what could go wrong.
+They may be unlikely possibilities, but the potential for disaster can feel so preoccupying that it takes over your life.

 How Therapy Can Help You Manage Anxiety